Pipeline-to-Power/decidim-module-ptp/decidim-budgets_booth/docs/ZIP_CODE_VOTING.md

-# zip code voting
+# ZIP code voting

-The zip-code voting feature provides a standardized format for creating scopes to represent zip code areas.
+The zip-code voting feature provides a standardized format for creating scopes to represent ZIP code areas.
 In order to use the feature, the user must add the scopes, and scope types to the budgets in a specific order.

-## Enabling zip code
+## Enabling ZIP code

 Afteer adding this module, you should be able to enable/disable this feature from the admin pannel.
-To enable zip code workflow, you need to select the "scopes enabled" from your budget's component settings that you are aiming to enable.
-Also, you need to select the custom workflow "Vote based on zip code: allows participants to vote on budgets matching their entered zip code." that is designed for this feature.
+To enable ZIP code workflow, you need to select the "scopes enabled" from your budget's component settings that you are aiming to enable.
+Also, you need to select the custom workflow "Vote based on ZIP code: allows participants to vote on budgets matching their entered ZIP code." that is designed for this feature.

 ## Adding Scope types

-The user needs to create the following zip code types: "Area", "Area - Borough", "Area - Neighborhood", and "Area - Postal".
+The user needs to create the following ZIP code types: "Area", "Area - Borough", "Area - Neighborhood", and "Area - Postal".

 ## Adding scopes